ardangelo/excelangue.github.io/index.md

 ![Thorntons++ Icon]({{ site.url }}/assets/images/tpp-icon.png)

-**Update Sep.
-2 2014**: Thorntons++ has been pulled from the Store due to Thorntons changing loyalty and coupon system.
+Thorntons++ has been pulled from the Store due to Thorntons changing loyalty and coupon system.
 This will require a total rewrite of Thorntons++.

+#### Description

 Thorntons++ is my first Windows Phone app, an unofficial OpenStore client that allows you to get the latest Thorntons coupons and deals on Windows Phone 8 and to save your FREEquency Rewards card.
 While the official Android and iOS apps collect personal data such as location, phone number, and phone model, Thorntons++ generates this information randomly.
 Coupons are not erased after use and can be used offline.